Schema App JavaScript Page Impact Overview

 Highlight.js and its data is loaded asynchronously and does not impact the customer experience, specifically the First Paint, Time to First Byte, Largest Contentful Paint.
 The script is designed to run in the background and does not block other browser requests on page load, allowing browsers to load other resources at the same time.
 When the script executes its functionality, render blocking time, does have some impact on First Input Delay.

-When choosing your integration method, you should consider some of the benefits that Schema App offers through our Javascript, such as: availability of markup for Google’s robots (or other crawler consumers), the immediacy of the markup when content changes, and its impact to the page.
+When choosing your integration method, you should consider some of the benefits that Schema App offers through our JavaScript, such as:

-The highlight.js script blocks other components from rendering while it is building the schema markup JSON-LD.
+The highlight.js script blocks other components from rendering while it is building the Schema Markup JSON-LD.
 This is necessary because to evaluate xpaths we need to have the page in a steady state so any scripts mutating the DOM must be stalled otherwise we can’t accurately pull in the content you have marked up.
-When we say the script is asynchronous we are referring to how highlight.js is loaded and how highlight.js makes any network request (some examples are: the highlighter configuration, Linked Entity Recognition, and video markup).
-This means that while other scripts and items are loading on your page the highlight.js script isn’t blocking anything.
+When we say the script is asynchronous we are referring to how highlight.js is loaded and how highlight.js makes any network requests (some examples are: the highlighter configuration, Linked Entity Recognition, and video markup).
+This means that, while other scripts and items are loading on your page, the highlight.js script isn’t blocking anything.

 Below are some common metrics that are used to measure page performance.
 As a general rule of thumb the faster these metrics are the better highlight.js performs so it’s beneficial to our scripts as well if a site performs well.
 We try to reduce our impact but we do have some impact on certain metrics.